-Word equations [4,32] describe equality between two strings that contain string variables.
-Rajasekar [32] proposes a logic programming approach that includes constraints on individual words.
-His solver handles concatenation but not regular language membership.
-Bjørner et al. [4] describe a constraint solver for word queries over a variety of operations, and translate string constraints to the language of the Z3 solver [9].
+Several tools allow word equations [5, 33], i.e., checking equality between two strings that contain string variables.
+Rajasekar [33] exhibits a logic programming approach that includes constraints on individual words.
+Bjørner et al. [5] describe a constraint solver for word queries over a variety of operations, and translate string constraints to the language of the Z3 solver [11].
 If there is a solution, Z3 returns a finite bound for the set of strings, that is then explored symbolically.
-However, unlike Hampi, these tools do not support context-free grammars directly.
+However, unlike HAMPI, these tools do not support context-free grammars directly.